 Birchwood 16 - also called Gemini and built in association with INTERGLASS

 Birchwood 22's - originally called the Interceptor Junior - approx 1,000 built 1970 to 1980.

 Birchwood Interceptor, renamed the Birchwood 25 in 1975, 1,500 built 1968 to 1980.

 Birchwood 27 Countess, 100 between 1980 and 1984.

 Birchwood 29 Senator or Sedan, over 200 built between 1976 and 1983.

 Birchwood 31 Commodore, nearly 100 between 1981 and 1984.

-Birchwood 33/GT33 (later called Viceroy) was originally known as the Newport 33 built by Marine & Industrial Mouldings in Newport Pagnell.
-It was later bought by Birchwood in 1972.
+Birchwood 33/GT33 (later called Viceroy) was originally known as the Newport 33.
+In 1973 the Birchwood 33 Series II was launched.

 Birchwood 35S/Sportsman 35 was introduced in 1978.
-This was a stretched version of the 33.
+These are stretched versions of the 33.
 The Sportsman 35 has a flying bridge.